 Guests are invited to spend an evening stargazing under the night sky atop Palomar Mountain and will have the opportunity to view the cosmos through multiple telescopes with the help of Palomar’s skilled docents.
 There are also guest astronomy speakers that will educate and enthrall those interested in the mysteries of space.

-The Palomar Mountain Observatory tour last approximately eight hours including travel time and leaves at 3 pm on scheduled days.
+The Palomar Mountain Observatory tour lasts approximately eight hours including travel time and leaves at 3 pm on scheduled days.

 There are also great pictures of the universe and the usual mind-blowing astronomical numerical comparisons.
 Most of the displays are images and text or computer touchscreen displays, so there are not many tactile exhibits for small kids.
 A small gift shop selling astronomically theme shirts and other neat souvenirs is on site.